tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 Where P is the "pitch", D is the duration and S equals 768 ($300)...

 ## Integration with Applesoft: the regular way
-But if we want this routine available for Applesoft, we have to either load it from disk (which is not allowed in a 2-liner) or to POKE it into memory before usage.
+If we want this routine available for Applesoft, we have to either load it from disk (which is not allowed in a 2-liner) or to POKE it into memory before usage.
 Like this:
 ```
 10 S=768: FOR L = 0 TO 13 : READ V : POKE S+L ,V : NEXT L: REM 38 + 1 character (":")
 20 DATA 166, 7, 164, 6, 173, 48, 192, 136, 208, 253, 202, 208, 245, 96:  REM +53 chars = 92 chars
 ```

-As you can see, this takes 92 characters if we were to use it in a 2-liner ...
+As you can see, this takes 92 characters if we were to use it in a 2-liner.
 And each call to generate a sound would take 21 additional characters assuming we use variables for pitch and duration:
 ```
 POKE 6,P : POKE 7,D : CALL S